Sylvexia/personal_research/10-22 Slide.md

 # Future Works

 - Writing the conversion pattern to convert `memref` operators and see if it works with the existing pass.
+- Seeing more existing project to validate my approach.